 A second variation on the Otto cycle is the "two-stroke" engine, in which the intake and expansion cycles are combined, as are the compression and exhaust cycles.
 This means that the two-stroke engine has, in the limit, twice as much power for a given RPM than a four-stroke engine and is correspondingly lighter.
 The problem with two-stroke engines is that they unsurprisingly burn very dirty, and so have been generally banned by air-pollution regulations.
 However, experimental two-stroke engines have been built that use electronic control systems to meet air-pollution regulations.

 One configuration, the "free piston engine", is so unusual that it is worth adding here.
-The name is due to the fact that this class of engine doesn't have any driveshaft: the pistons just pop back and forth and down without being connected to anything, being driven forward by combustion to compress a closed-off air space and being driven back again.
+The name is due to the fact that this class of engine doesn't have any driveshaft: the pistons just pop back and forth without a linkage to anything, being driven forward by combustion to compress a closed-off air space and being driven back again.
 This sounds pointless, but the motion of the pistons can be used directly to pump gases or liquids.

 The diagram below shows a free piston engine used as a water pump.
 Its basic operation uses the four-stroke Diesel cycle; there is no reason in principle that it couldn't use a four-stroke Otto cycle or a two-stroke cycle instead.
 If a free piston engine were used to pump gases, say to drive a jackhammer, it could be made simpler, with the air pumped into the combustion chamber and the gas driven out the engine exhaust.
 The advantage of a free piston engine is obvious: it is much simpler and uses fewer parts than a comparable Diesel engine driving a separate pump.